dinglei0801/Beyond-Soft-Prompts/README.md

 ### create ENV
 ```
-conda create -n LAQDA python=3.7
+conda create -n NEW
-source activate LAQDA
+conda activate NEW
 pip install -r requirements.txt
 ```

 ### run
-**Noting:** before you start, you should download bert-base-uncased from https://huggingface.co/google-bert/bert-base-uncased, and change the path in the run.sh file to your own file path.
+**Noting:** before you start, you should download bert-base-uncased from https://huggingface.co/google-bert/bert-base-uncased, and change the path in the run_cross_domain_cross_intent_ours.sh file to your own file path.
-The specific parameters per dataset in the paper are consistent with run.sh.
+The specific parameters per dataset in the paper are consistent with run_cross_domain_cross_intent_ours.sh.
 ```
-sh run.sh
+sh run_cross_domain_cross_intent_ours.sh
 ```